-What are Bar Lines in Music, and What do They do?
+What is a barline in Music, and What does it do?

 Common Bar Lines